Click for homepage

 The device is housed in a rugged green die-cast aluminium enclosure that measures 130 x 64 x 38 mm and weights 350 gram, battery included.
 It has a male U-229 socket for connection to a host device — either directly or via a fill cable.

 At the front is a hinged lid, below which an 8-bit reader is located, that accepts 8-bit ASCII format punched paper tape, which is pulled through the reader manually.
-As the synchronous DS-102 protocol is used, the sprocket holes in the key tape generate the clock pulses.
+The logic OR of the bits is used to generate the clock pulse.
+Each character represents 4 key bits (1 nibble).
 The host device will signal whether the transfer was successful.

 Starage bag with KOI-18